-Penn State football seeks answers after another 1-point loss to Ohio State
+Penn State seeks answers after another 1-point football loss to Ohio State

 It was the third straight classic matchup between the two teams, and fourth in the last five years if you include 2014 when the Nittany Lions, shorthanded by scholarship restrictions brought about by the NCAA sanctions, stormed back from a 17-0 deficit and extended the Buckeyes into overtime at home before losing.

 The bottom line, however, is that James Franklin is 1-4 at Penn State against the rivals from the next state to the west.
-And loss No. 4 touched off a passionate after-midnight opening statement from Franklin, who talked for more than 4 minutes about taking the next step from being a great program to being an elite one.
+And loss No. 4 touched off a passionate after-midnight opening statement from Franklin, who talked for more than four minutes about taking the next step from being a great program to being an elite one.

 "It's all the little things that are going to matter," he said, "and we are going to find a way to get from being a great program — which we are, just so everyone is crystal clear.
 We are a great program.
 We lost to an elite program, and we are that close.

 "We have gotten comfortable being great.
 We will not longer be comfortable being great.
-We are going to learn from this and grow from this, and we are going to find a way to take that next step as a program (to elite) because we have been knocking at the door long enough.
+We are going to learn from this and grow from this, and we are going to find a way to take that next step as a program [to elite] because we have been knocking at the door long enough.
 It is my job as the head coach.
 I am ultimately responsible for all of it."

 Franklin spoke about "not babysitting little things" such as being on time for meetings and having phones turned off during them, taking consistent notes, and also the fact that "two or three" players have issues going to class.